The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Introduction

 White Sands National Park (New Mexico, USA) presents a case study in how development of an IBL, triggered by a roughness transition, can lead to feedbacks between flow and form that affect the evolution of an entire dune field \cite{jerolmack2012internal}.
 In this landscape a quasi-unidirectional wind encounters an abrupt roughness increase from smooth playa to sand dunes, whose size grows rapidly over the first several kilometers and then gradually declines over the next 10 km.
 The observed spatial pattern of sand flux is broadly similar; first increasing rapidly and then gradually declining moving downwind \cite{jerolmack2012internal, gunn2020macro}.
 Spatially sparse wind observations are consistent with a simplified analytical model, that describes a pattern of gradual downwind decrease in surface-wind velocity due to a developing IBL \cite{gunn2020macro}.

-Our prior work used Large Eddy Simulations (LES) over White Sands topography in order to resolve the complex flows that give rise to IBL development across the dune field \cite{cooke2024mesoscale}.
-These simulations substantiated the importance of IBL development on sand-dune dynamics, while revealing a novel self-similar structure for the vertical Reynolds stress profile that is scaled by the height of the IBL.
-The current paper builds directly on this last result.
+Our prior work used {Wall-Modeled }Large Eddy Simulations ({WM}LES) over White Sands topography in order to resolve the complex flows that give rise to IBL development across the dune field \cite{cooke2024mesoscale}. {Using these simulations, we calculated the IBL height for a spatially heterogeneous smooth to rough roughness transition.} These simulations substantiated the importance of IBL development on sand-dune dynamics, while revealing a novel self-similar structure for the vertical Reynolds stress profile that is scaled by the height of the IBL. {More, our work used an amplitude modulation analysis} \cite{mathis2009large} {to quantify -- with the Amplitude Modulation Coefficient $R_{AM}$ -- the influence of the scale-interaction between the large- and small-scale motions.} {We present these previous results to frame the study of interest: how do turbulence producing motions evolve downstream of the roughness transition, and why is $\delta_i$ the critical length-scale for these flows?}